-- Why take protein after exercise?
+- Why add protein to smoothies?

 - Choosing the best powder product

-- Protein powder smoothie tips and tricks
+- Protein smoothie tips & tricks

 Taking protein after exercise helps the body to recover faster and supports muscle gain.
 It also indirectly supports weight loss as having more muscle mass leads to a higher metabolic rate, so you burn more calories both at rest and during exercise.